-A family economy system is one option for parents who find that chore charts don't work and hate giving an allowance.
-You can create a simple family economic system at home by mimicking the real world economy.
-Follow a few simple steps to create a custom family economy that teaches your kids important life lessons and lightens your household chore load.
+A family economy system functions on the premise that parents pay their family members for the chores and duties performed.
+You can create and implement a simple family economic system at home by mimicking the real-world economy.
+Follow a few simple steps to create a custom family economy that teaches your kids important life lessons and simultaneously lightens your household chore load.

 What Is a Family Economy System?

-Richard and Linda Eyre are the duo behind Values Parenting and helped pioneer the idea of a family economy system.
-Their idea of a family economy is an inclusive system that distributes some parental income directly to kids if the kids choose to help with household upkeep and management.
+Richard and Linda Eyre are the duo behind Values Parenting who helped pioneer the idea of a family economy system.
+Their idea of a family economy is an inclusive system that distributes some parental income directly to kids if they choose to help with household upkeep and management.

-- You take the money you would normally spend on your kids' want and give it directly to them to spend when they earn it.
+- You take the money you would typically spend on your kids' wants and give it directly to them to spend when they earn it.

 - It gives kids the chance to earn money at home, then spend or save it in the ways they choose.

-- It empowers kids to make good financial and family decisions and learn life skills.
+- It empowers kids to make sound financial and family decisions and learn life skills.

 - It gives parents a way to manage children's infinite "want" lists.

-The Eyres recommend starting a family economy with kids when they turn 8, but other parents choose to start as young as 5.
+The Eyres recommend starting a family economy with kids when they turn eight, but other parents choose to start using the system with children as young as five.
 For this type of system to work, kids need to be able to read, write, and do simple addition and subtraction.
 It's up to you to decide when your kids are ready.
-Kids typically participate until they turn 15 and can open a real bank account at an actual bank.

 Importance of a Family Economy

-Instituting a family economy system can create more work for parents in some ways, but once your system is up and running, it can have great benefits.
-Some of the skills and values kids learn through the household economy system are:
+Initially, instituting a family economy system might feel like more work for parents, but once your system is up and running, it can have significant benefits, while taking daily demands off your personal plate.
+Some of the skills and values kids learn through the household economic system are:

 - Motivation to pitch in